Uncle Sam (cereal)

 Uncle Sam was an American brand of ready-to eat breakfast cereal that was first introduced in 1908 by U.S. Mills of Omaha, Nebraska.
 The company relocated to Needham, Massachusetts sometime after the 1970s.
 Attune Foods of San Francisco acquired Uncle Sam Cereal in 2009.
 In 2013 Post Foods acquired Attune Foods.
-Post Foods discontinued Uncle Sam cereal in December of 2024.
+Post Foods discontinued Uncle Sam cereal in December 2024.

 Uncle Sam Original cereal, since 1908 has consisted of toasted whole wheat berry kernels that are steamed, rolled and toasted into flakes.
 Whole flaxseed is then mixed with the flakes.
 This high-fiber, ready-to-eat cereal has a low glycemic index and has an exceptionally high amount of omega-3 per serving because of the flaxseed.
 It is marketed as a "natural laxative" because of the presence of flaxseed, though clinical support for this assertion is scant.

 Because of its nutritional profile, Uncle Sam Cereal has been recommended by several well-known dietitians and nutritionists, as well as in top-selling diet books such as Rip Esselstyn's The Engine 2 Diet, Belly Fat Cure, Sugar Busters and the South Beach Diet.